-This report describes the district and all relevant zones therein including the budget(s), parcels and assessments to be levied for the Fiscal Year 2016-2017.
+This report describes the CSA and all relevant zones therein including the budget(s), parcels and assessments to be levied for the Fiscal Year 2018-2019.
 Reference is hereby made to the Stanislaus County Assessor's maps for a detailed description of the lines and dimensions of parcels within the County Service Area (CSA).